slackapi/deno-slack-runtime/README.md

 This library assumes that function code exists in a `./functions/` relative to the root of your Hermes project.

+## CLI

+You can also invoke this library directly from the command line, similarly to the above `slack.json` hook implementation:

+    deno run --unstable --allow-write --allow-read --allow-net ./path/to/deno-slack-runtime/src/mod.ts [optional-project-root]

+The `mod.ts` entry point for this library accepts an optional absolute or relative path argument pointing to the Hermes project root.
+If no such path argument is provided, the current working directory is assumed to be a Hermes project.

 ## Usage details

 Once installed, you should be able to use the `slack` (or `hermes`) CLI to run your project locally via `slack run`.